boxyhq/website/guides/jackson/frameworks/react.md

 export const AuthContext = createContext<AuthContextInterface>(null!);
 ```

-We also create a custom hook that returns a handle to the `AuthContext`
+We also create a custom hook that returns a handle to the `AuthContext`.

 ```ts title="src/hooks/useAuth.ts"
 import { useContext } from 'react';